Physical Address

 • Educating the public about emergency actions for various hazards

-Understanding the future implications of the Eurasian Plate’s movements is essential in both short-term and long-term planning.
+The future implications of the Eurasian Plate’s movements is essential in both short-term and long-term planning.
 By anticipating and preparing for these potential impacts, affected regions can minimize their consequences and create a safer environment for their inhabitants.